Extended Riemannian Geometry I: Local Double Field Theory: N Q -manifolds

 It is well known \cite{Gawedzki:1987ak,Freed:1999vc} that the $B$-field of string theory should really be regarded as part of a Deligne 3-cocycle from a global perspective.
 Equivalently, it is the curving 2-form of a $\sU(1)$-bundle gerbe with connective structure over the target space.

 Recall that a principal $\sU(1)$-bundle is topologically characterized by its first Chern class, whose image in de Rham cohomology is an integer curvature 2-form.
-Similarly, its higher analogue, a {\em $\sU(1)$-gerbe}, is topologically characterized by its Dixmier-Douady class, whose image in de Rham cohomology is an integer curvature 3-form $H=\dd B$.
+Similarly, its higher analogue, a {\em $\sU(1)$-gerbe}, is topologically characterized by its Dixmier-Douady class, whose image in de Rham cohomology is an integer curvature 3-form $H$ which locally equals $\dd B$ for some 2-form potential $B$.

 In general, a gerbe is some geometric realization of an element in singular cohomology $H^3(M,\RZ)$.
 The most accessible such realization is probably that in terms of Murray's bundle gerbes \cite{Murray:9407015}.
 Let us very briefly review these in the following, a useful and detailed introduction is found in \cite{Murray:2007ps}.
 Assume that we have a suitable surjective map $\pi:Y\rightarrow M$ such that $Y$ covers our manifold $M$.
 This covering space $Y$ can be chosen to consist of local patches of an ordinary good covering, but $Y$ does not have to be locally diffeomorphic to $M$.
 Then we can form the fibered product